Santosh Lad

-Early life
+Early life and education

+Santosh Shivaji Lad was born on 27 February 1975 in Sandur in present-day Ballari district, Karnataka.
+His father was Shivaji V. Lad.
+Lad completed a Bachelor of Commerce degree from SESS College, Sandur, in 1997, according to his election affidavit.

+Lad's family has been associated with business interests in Sandur and the Ballari region.
+His professional occupation was listed as business/entrepreneur in his 2023 election affidavit.

-Santosh Lad, son of Shailaja and Shivaji Lad, was born on 27 February 1975 in Sandur taluk of Karnataka's Bellary district.
+Santosh Lad, son of Shailaja and Lt.
+Shivaji Lad, was born on 27 February 1975 in Sandur taluk of Karnataka's Bellary district.
 He has one elder sister.
-He obtained his bachelor of commerce degree from Sandur Education Society's Arts, Science & Commerce College, Bellary.
 His family was affluent because of their involvement in the mining industry since the 1950s.
 Lad was an active sportsman as a youngster and participated in local tournaments and state-level competitions.
 He participated in under-21 Cricket state-level tournament KSCA representing Tumkur Zone as a team member and as captain.